MissaouiChedy/BlogSamples/AzureEventHubsConsumerScaling/README.md

 1. Open a Powershell prompt and `cd AzureEventHubsConsumerScaling`
 1. Set the `$userEmail` variable with your azure identity's e-mail
 ![E-mail Update](./doc-images/E-mail-update.png)
+1. Adjust the `main-topic` partition count as desired with the `$partitionsCount` variable
 1. Run `az login` to login to the azure subscription
 1. Run `./azure-resources.ps1` to create the resources